daraosn/undercontrol/README.md

 - Ruby 2.3.0
 - Rails 4.2.5.1
 - MySQL Server
+- Pusher or similar (for web-sockets)
 - MQTT Server

 MQTT
 ----

 You can use Mosquito or your own implementation.
-Undercontrol is currently using a node service, if you feel lazy you can my implementation at `mqtt.undercontrol.io`,
+Undercontrol is currently using a node service, if you feel lazy you can use my implementation at `mqtt.undercontrol.io`, it uses a code like (sorry for dirtiness, it's pretty stable though):

 ```node
 var mosca = require('mosca')